DarkForte/LowPoly/docs/README.md

 ### Important Data Strectures

-* Point: 2-D point with intiger x (column) and y (row) values
+* Point: 2-D point with integer x (column) and y (row) values
 * Triangle: A triangle contains 3 points and a center (the weight center of three points)
 * Image: 2-D array sotred in contiguous memory space.
 Each pixel can be a char (gray image), three chars (rgb image), a point (voronoi map), etc.

 ### Side Notes

-* It is worth noting that our algorithm is especially suitable for generating low poly arts instead of computing general Delaunay Triangulation.
-Computing DT in this methods requires additional steps on mapping the points to a fixed sized texture, restoring the mapped points to their original coordinates, handling missing points, and flip edges that violates Delaunay properties.
+* It is worth noting that our triangulation algorithm is especially suitable for generating low poly arts instead of computing general Delaunay Triangulation.
+Computing general DT in this method requires additional steps on mapping the points to and from a fixed sized texture.
+Doing so will also include steps like restoring the mapped points to their original coordinates, handling missing points, and flipping edges that violates Delaunay properties.
 Fortunately, generating low poly arts essentially has a texture and all points are on the texture from the very beginning, so it is unnecessary to map the points, which reduces a lot of trouble.
 * Jump-Flooding algorithm does not always produce perfect Voronoi Graphs.
 It can sometimes produce "islands" like the following situation.
 However, it rarely happens and we never observed it crashing the output picture during experiments, so we did not include the step that fixes the islands.
 This can also be done by parallel pixel examination.
+* In theory, Jump-Flooding algorithm should be implemented with double buffers.
+However, at first we forgot to implement double buffering, but we always observed correct outputs.
+We assume the reason is that, without double buffering, the worst outcome of a pixel is to read the other pixel's result of the next iteration, which will not affect the correctness of the algorithm.
+We are not able to prove that it is 100% correct, but our experiments with this method never output corrupted images.
+Later on, we implemented double buffering and observed the same output quality with 10% drop on performance, because of extra memory allocation and global memory access.
+Therefore, we decide to turn in the version without double buffering in the end.
 * Sometimes our output picture will have some missing triangles on boundaries (like the output image of the second picture in the report).
 In order to fix the edges, a standard way is to transfer the image back to CPU and fit a convex hull of all the points.
 However, we think it is unnecessary because small missing triangles does not hurt the output quality much, but transferring it back and fit a convex hull will significantly increase the computation time.

 ## Results